kluete/recover_itunes/README.md

 * fetch any cover art from `/iTunes_Control/iTunes/Artwork/Originals/`
 * save a copy of each renamed track with its embedded meta-data

-It was designed for Linux.
+It was designed for Linux and tested on Debian.

 ## Rationale